Enferlain/sd-optim/README.md

 ---

 **Note:** This project is under active development and might undergo significant changes.
 While usability is a goal, stability is not always guaranteed on the main branch.

-**Note_2:** WIKI IS OUTDATED, PENDING UPDATE AFTER CHANGES STABILIZED
+A UI is also being worked on in spare time to provide a more user-friendly interface in the future.

 ---